We are all so lonely

 I don’t know how to write about this.
 I am not a clinician, not a research scientist.
 I am a writer – an intuitive.
 I see what I see and try to name it.

-And what I see it this: Though our world has never been so interconnected; we have never, individually, felt more isolated.
+What I see it this: Though our world has never been so interconnected; we have never, individually, felt more isolated.

 I have two columns to write this week and a father to visit in a nursing home.
 An hour in the other direction, my mother sits trapped by her own infirmities in her home.
 I’ve already missed yoga.
 I have two kids in college.
 I am overwhelmed with work – trying to finish a book (which may turn out to be two books.)